Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 $$q_u = c\,N_c\,s_c\,d_c\,i_c\,b_c\,g_c + q\,N_q\,s_q\,d_q\,i_q\,b_q\,g_q + \tfrac{1}{2}\,\gamma B\,N_\gamma\,s_\gamma\,d_\gamma\,i_\gamma\,b_\gamma\,g_\gamma$$

 Hansen's Nc and Nq are the same as Meyerhof's (Prandtl-based).
-His Ngamma = 1.5(Nq - 1)tan(phi), slightly smaller than Vesic's.
-For simple vertical central load on level ground: all correction factors except shape and depth = 1.0.
+His Nγ = 1.5(Nq − 1)tan(φ), slightly smaller than Vesic's.
+For simple vertical central load on level ground: all b, g, i correction factors = 1.0.

 Factor GroupFactorExpressionNotes / Conditions

-Vesic's Method: Revised $N_\gamma$ and Soil Compressibility Correction
+Vesic's Method: Revised Nγ and Soil Compressibility Correction

 A.S.
 Vesic (1973, 1975) refined Hansen's framework by revising $N_\gamma$ and introducing a soil compressibility correction factor ($I_{rc}$) for loose or soft soils where local/punching shear governs.
 Vesic's shape factors closely follow Hansen's.
 His method is widely used in US practice (AASHTO LRFD, FHWA).